 To sum it up, the elderly is a vulnerable population that makes them easy target for all kinds of abuse.

 Elder abuse can take many forms – including financial, physical, sexual, and psychological.
 Sometimes, the abuse is direct and obvious, such as verbal attacks or pushing.
 Other times, the abuse is in the form of neglect, where staff is failing to meet a person’s basic needs.

 Here are some symptoms of elder abuse to watch for:

 You can also help advocate for your elderly loved ones by staying involved in their lives.
-Visit them often and at different times of the day.
+Visit them often and also, at different times of the day.
 Get to know their caretakers and nursing staff.
 Take note of any sudden changes in their physical or mental well-being.
 Research shows that abuse is less likely to happen when the elderly person has a support system.

 The good news is that Washington is making elder abuse a priority health issue.

 Currently, proposed legislation would raise the statute of limitations from three to six years.
 This means that the State could investigate and prosecute more cases.
 As signs of elder abuse can be trickier to spot, it also gives families more time to respond.

 In September of this year, Pierce County received one of 9 nationwide grants to fight elder abuse.
 The Department of Justice awarded the county $370,985 to address this pressing issue.
 The money means more resources to help the elderly through local law enforcement, victims organizations, and a newly-formed community response team.
 Since receiving the grant, Pierce County Prosecutor Mark Lindquist has seen an uptick in cases being prosecuted.

 It’s important to speak up if you suspect elder abuse is happening.
 Remember, the elderly person may not be in a position to speak up for themselves.
 And, this should go without saying, but call 911 anytime there’s an emergency such as active abuse or life-threatening injuries.